Yellowen/Owrang/docs/user/stock/docs.user.stock.sales_return.md

 	"_label": "Sales Return"
 }
 ---
 Goods sold being returned is quite a common practice in Business.
 They could be returned by the customer on quality issues, non-delivery on agreed date, or any other reason.
-ERPNext allows this transaction for ease of accounting.
+Owrang allows this transaction for ease of accounting.

 > Stock > Stock Entry > New Stock Entry